 To explore for oil, it is necessary to obtain specific licenses and concessions from the government.
 These concessions are usually auctioned off to oil and gas companies that demonstrate the technical and financial capacity to explore and develop the resources.

 This process involves strict regulatory and environmental control to ensure that exploration is carried out in a sustainable and safe manner.
+Licenses and concessions are an essential part of the oil industryThey ensure that operations are carried out within legal parameters and with a focus on environmental preservation.

-Example of Success
+Example of Success in Texas with Oil industry

 A notable example is the state of Texas in the United States, where many landowners have become millionaires after finding oil on their property.
 However, the legislation in the US is different from that in Brazil, allowing landowners to also own the mineral resources.